Looking to learn how to use MS Access? That is indeed a great choice.

-(6) We are almost done with the import steps… In this screen, type the name of your table.
-For consistency, type the name of “Product_List” to represents the name of your imported table.
+(6) We are almost done with the import steps… In this screen, type a name for your table.
+For consistency, type the name of “Product_List” to represent the name of your imported table.
 Then, click on Finish:

 Save Import Steps

 (7) Now imagine that you have to repeat all those import steps every-time you’d like to import your latest table into Access.